cjoakim/azure-cosmos-graph/README.md

 This project contains **both** the data-wrangling logic as well as the end-result data that you can simply use.

-To use the pre-wrangled data skip down to the **Load and Query the DB** section.
+To use the pre-wrangled data skip down to the **Load the Database** section.

 ### Data Wrangling